Maternal Grandparents: Role, Bond & Influence on Child’s Growth

 Role and Importance of a Maternal Grandparent in a Child’s Life

 The role of the maternal grandparents is established pretty early, with maternal grandmothers staying beside the mother and holding the baby right from the labor ward.
 The maternal grandmother stays more often with the mother to help after a baby’s birth, starting the early bond with the grandchild.
-Naturally, they are more likely to be preferred to babysit when they start growing up, and it is more possible to be drawn in school activities when the grandchild goes to school.
+Naturally, they are more likely to be preferred to babysit when they start growing up, and it is more likely to be drawn into school activities when the grandchild goes to school.

 The maternal and paternal grandparents’ roles also swerve more extensively during testing times, such as the parents’ divorce.
-In most cases, a mother wins custody of the children, and the maternal grandparents often stride in to fill the gaps in parenting and offer stability to the family, bringing them closer to their grandchildren.
+In most cases, a mother wins custody of the children, and the maternal grandparents often step in to fill the gaps in parenting and offer stability to the family, bringing them closer to their grandchildren.

-Also Read: Why Grandparents Are important for Your Child
+Why Grandparents Are important for Your Child